apereo/apereo.github.io/_posts/blog/2018-09-05-effective-diagnostics.md

 # Eat, Sleep, Think

-This particular item may not be all too relevant when it comes to troubleshooting software, as issue resolution is usually time-sensitive and a task with a fair amount of pressure and stress, but I personally find this to be very valuable during design or coding session.
+This particular item may not be all too relevant when it comes to troubleshooting software, as issue resolution is usually time-sensitive and a task with a fair amount of pressure and stress, but I personally find this to be very valuable during design or coding sessions.
 At times, where you are stumped for a solution and have been staring at the screen and logs for a long time, unsure of how to connect certain pieces together and pigeonholed into a particular line of thinking, it is very useful to leave it all behind for a period of time and switch to a more *physical activity*.
 Go for a walk around the neighborhood's park, take a nap, shoot a few free throws, etc and allow your brain to reset itself and subconsciously work on the problem in the background.
 Once you come back, you would have the equivalent of a second pair of eyes and a fresh perspective on how to attack the problem.

 In the same category, I find that re-iterating the problem and insofar solutions using a whiteboard, pen/pencil, chatting with a colleague or just about any other type of physical activity outside the use of electronics has the same effect.
 This effectively tickles your brain to get moving on a solution without you actively realizing it, and of course, a short break every once in a while can do a lot of good.
 My personal best is around 40-minute mark where I get up, walk around and try to do something totally different and silly, like attempting to train the pigeons outside to dubstep.